 Spanish Shawl Distribution, Habitat, and Ecology

-Hence, individuals occur from intertidal areas to depths of as much as 130 ft (39.6 m).
-However, most prefer shallower depths.
+These specific areas, though, most typically occur very near the shore, wherever they appear.
+Hence, individuals of this species occur from intertidal areas to depths of as much as 130 ft (39.6 m).
+Most nevertheless prefer shallower depths.

 Much like its roughly 3,000 related species, the awesome Spanish Shawl also evolved as a carnivore.
 In its case, though, its prey principally consists of such creatures as anemones.
 It nonetheless also likes to consume the eggs of other mollusks.

 Meanwhile, its own primary predator might surprise many of you.
 In point of fact, this is actually another nudibranch, the Navanax.
 Finally, although the species did surprisingly evolve as fully hermaphroditic, self-fertilization rarely happens.

 Check out our other articles on Marbled Cat, Cecropia Moth, Marine Iguana, Whitehaven Beach, 6 Mysterious Natural Phenomena, Crown-of-thorns starfish, Pallid Bat